 NY Rangers select Lafreniere with No. 1 pick in NHL draft

-The New York Rangers selected Canadian forward Alexis Lafreniere with the No. 1 pick in the NHL draft on Tuesday night.
+The playmaking forward had to settle for being selected first overall by the New York Rangers on Tuesday night.

+“Obviously, it’s different, and we didn’t expect that a couple of months ago,” Lafreniere said.
+“Growing up, you’re dreaming of being drafted.
+And for me today, it’s amazing to go first.
+I’m really honored.”

 Lafreniere was the NHL Central Scouting Bureau’s top-ranked North American skater.
-He becomes the first Canadian to go No. 1 since Connor McDavid was chosen by Edmonton in 2015.

-From suburban Montreal, the 6-foot-1 playmaking left wing was the first to earn both Canadian Hockey League and Quebec Major Junior Hockey League MVP honors in consecutive seasons since Pittsburgh captain Sidney Crosby in 2004 and ’05, when he also played for the Oceanic.
+The 6-foot-1 left wing becomes the first Canadian to go No. 1 since Connor McDavid was chosen by Edmonton in 2015.
+From suburban Montreal, he was the first to earn both Canadian Hockey League and Quebec Major Junior Hockey League MVP honors in consecutive seasons since Pittsburgh captain Sidney Crosby in 2004 and ’05.

+In a sign of the unusual nature of this year’s remote draft amid the coronavirus pandemic, Lafreniere spoke by video call from a bedroom in his home.
+Rather than walking up on stage and having a team official provide his new jersey, Lafreniere stood up from a living room chair when his name was announced, handed his sport jacket to his sister and pulled on a Rangers hat and No. 20 Rangers jersey, handed to him by his father.

+“Today, I woke up and I was really excited and I just got ready for the pick,” he said.
+“I’m just a little speechless.”

 New York landed the No. 1 pick for the first time since the NHL established the universal draft in 1969.
 The Rangers bucked the odds by jumping ahead of the NHL’s seven non-playoff teams to win the draft lottery after being swept in three games by Carolina in the preliminary round in August.